(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 rather than have their bank suffer a loss along with you.

-one company has taxable income, and the other a loss, corporate
+taxable income, and the other a loss, corporate law usually

-law usually provides (and Wall Street Raider requires) that the
+provides (and Wall Street Raider requires) that the company

-company that has taxable income compensate the "loss company"
+that has taxable income compensate the "loss company" for the

-for the taxes saved by utilizing some or all of the "loss
+taxes saved by utilizing some or all of the "loss company's"

-company's" tax losses.
-This is all done automatically in Wall
+tax losses.
+This is all done automatically in Wall Street

 In the real world, consolidated tax returns can't always